 Also, excessive eye rubbing might be a risk factor for corneal thinning and therefore a contraindication for LASIK surgery.
 Eye rubbing has been associated with keratoconus and may actually cause severe corneal thinning that could require a cornea transplant.

 Chronic itchy eyes also may be a symptom of dry eyes or eye allergies.
-If you rub your eyes frequently or you've been told you have thin corneas, be sure to discuss this with your eye doctor especially if you are considering LASIK, PRK or other corneal refractive surgery.
+If you rub your eyes frequently or you've been told you have thin corneas, be sure to discuss this with your eye doctor — especially if you are considering LASIK.

-In some cases, if you are not a good candidate for LASIK because your corneas are too thin, you still may be well-suited for other vision-correcting procedures, such as phakic IOL implantation.
+In some cases, if you're not a good candidate for LASIK because your corneas are too thin, you still may be well-suited for other vision-correcting procedures, such as PRK, phakic IOL implantation or refractive lens exchange.

 About the Author: Vance Thompson, MD, FACS, is the director of refractive surgery at Vance Thompson Vision in Sioux Falls, S.D.
 He also is professor of ophthalmology at the Sanford USD School of Medicine, a leading researcher in technologies for laser and implant vision correction and a member of All About Vision's editorial advisory board.